| (Photo: A. Lombardi)|

 |(Photos: (left): A. Schulman-Janiger (right): P. Chinn/The Chronicle)|

-On these pages, you will find information on the West Coast Region's efforts to manage, monitor and research the ship strike issue, as well as educate and involve local communities.
+Herein you will find information on the West Coast Region's efforts to manage, monitor, and research the ship strike issue, as well as educate and involve local communities.
 Ultimately, west coast sanctuaries and their partners aim to protect large whales with these ongoing initiatives.

 Learn about shipping lane changes to protect whales and increase mariner safety in the San Francisco Bay area and the Santa Barbara Channel that was made possible by the collaboration among National Marine Fisheries Service, US Coast Guard, industry and sanctuaries, under "Policy and Management."

 To hear from Sean Hastings, the Resource Protection Coordinator at Channel Islands National Marine Sanctuary, listen to the West Coast Ship Strikes